glycerine/rbook/README.md

 _ add configuration command line options for setting options.

+_ maybe a command to read through the .rbook file and write out just the R commands for easy text archive of the session.

+_ how to add comments into the stream? we can just dv() them? markdown them?

 _ we *could* auto-replay to re-obtain state as well... but might rather step through it.
 But could be a nice option.